What Our Students Say

 "I am now in my third year of study and it has been three years of exciting discoveries, new insights, amazing friends and colleagues and work."

 When I was young I wanted to be like my Dad – a very smart man!
-Anyway, I grew up to be a student of mathematics (because I loved solving puzzles) and in many ways, I am still trying to solve puzzles, although now they are more than mathematical ones.
+Anyway, I grew up to be a student of mathematics (because I loved solving puzzles) and in many ways.
+My name is Pat Crawley, I live in Newry and I am 47 years old and I am still trying to solve puzzles, although now they are more than mathematical ones.
 What intrigues me are questions about life and all its mysteries.
 I would describe myself as an optimistic and struggling Catholic; definitely not holy, but respectful of my faith and keen to learn more.
 Whilst I think I am open-minded, I realise that it is also important to be critical…..not every idea is a good one!

 When I retired, I found that I had more time and inclination to think about my life and what makes living important to me.
 Thoughts about creation and the fabulous complexity of nature, why we behave as we do, what comes after life and why we are gifted creatures with consciousness, intelligence and the ability to direct our own path through life, all led me to questions about God.
 As a thinking being, I feel obliged to at least address these questions with the full attention and rationality that I can manage and with at least as much effort as I expend on keeping up with the news.